Table of Contents

 Bottom right: the Hall of Prayer for Good Harvests in the Temple of Heaven Park.

-Top left and bottom right: scenes from the Panjiayuan Antique and Flea Market – I just posted here a video of my visit of the market!
+Top left and bottom right: scenes from the Panjiayuan Antique and Flea Market – I just posted here a video of my visit to the market!

 Top right: just outside of a hot pot restaurant, no idea why they pile them out there